Increase your Skill Set

 Volunteer Injury Packet

 An authorized volunteer working on the Appalachian National Scenic Trail under the auspices of one of the designated Trail maintaining clubs or ATC is entitled to certain protections under programs managed by either the U.S. Forest Service (Volunteers in Forests) or the National Park Service (Volunteers in Parks) through an individual or a group volunteer agreement.
 These volunteer protections are especially important in case an injury occurs involving an A.T. volunteer while at work.
-These protections apply if the volunteer is following the guidelines and standards provided by the club, ATC, or agency
+These protections apply if the volunteer is following the guidelines and standards provided by the club, ATC, or agency.

-1. Immediate care and First Aid
+1. Immediate care and First Aid, and/or treatment at a medical facility.

 5. Follow-up